laravel-ja/ja-docs-7.x/original-en/dusk.md

     $browser->clickLink($linkText);

+You may use the `seeLink` method to determine if a link that has the given display text is visible on the page:

+    if ($browser->seeLink($linkText)) {
+        // ...
+    }

-> {note} This method interacts with jQuery.
+> {note} These methods interact with jQuery.
 If jQuery is not available on the page, Dusk will automatically inject it into the page so it is available for the test's duration.

 <a name="text-values-and-attributes"></a>
 ### Text, Values, & Attributes